 Meet the cast of Inside No 9 series 5

-Find out more about the cast assembled for series five, including the Christmas-themed third episode: Love's Great Adventure
+Find out more about the cast assembled for series five, including the magic fourth episode: Misdirection

 It’s been a long wait but Inside No. 9 is finally back on BBC Two, bringing more offbeat stories and surprising twists with it.